ubermanu/converse-headless-es/README.md

 Compatible `@converse/headless` with ES modules.

-Note: This package contains all the required dependencies.
+The final file, is a bundle with all the dependencies except the translation files.

 ### Install

-    npm i converse-headless-es
+    npm i ubermanu/converse-headless-es

 ### Usage